 to Ensure Survival over the Long Run

-4. Short-term traders should exit losing positions before the close of the day (for those whose time horizon is measured in minutes to days).
-Longer-term traders should also set a time stop appropriate to the cycle they are trying to capture, in order to avoid tying up capital in positions that are not moving as expected.
-(See my book, Cycles of Time and Price, pages 176-188.)
+13. Use time stops.
+Short-term traders, whose time horizon is measured in minutes to days, should exit losing positions before the close of the day.
+Longer-term investors, whose time horizon can extend to weeks and months, also should set a time stop appropriate to the cycle they are trying to capture, such as the end of the month.
+Time stops avoid tying up capital in positions that are not productive.

 END OF PAGE